compsocialscience/summer-institute/2021/ethzurich/apply.md

 - one writing sample (no more than 35 pages).
 Co-authored work is acceptable for the writing sample, but if you submit co-authored work, we recommend that you include a few sentences describing the contributions of each individual author
 - All applications must include an e-mail and an alternative means of contact (e.g., phone number).

-In order to be guaranteed full consideration, all application materials must be submitted by **Monday, March 22, 2021** and must be submitted through[ Google Form](https://forms.gle/YmM55gcmfAjZxGwN7).
+In order to be guaranteed full consideration, all application materials must be submitted by **February 22, 2021** and must be submitted through[ Google Form](https://forms.gle/YmM55gcmfAjZxGwN7).
 Applications that are not complete by the deadline may not receive full consideration.
-We will notify applicants solely through e-mail by **April 22, 2022**, and will ask participants to confirm their participation by the end of April.
+We will notify applicants solely through e-mail by **March 22, 2021**, and will ask participants to confirm their participation by the end of April.

 Inquiries can be sent to sicss.ethz2021@gmail.com.